gabrieldansereau/ms_downscaling_metawebs/README.md

 the lower IQR values indicate that both the inter-ecoregion and within-ecoregion variation are lower for networks than for species ([@Fig:ecoregion_lcbd]).

+Our analysis of the distribution of dominant network motifs revealed additional areas of variation in network structure.
+Trophic motifs (S1 and S2, measured through NDTI values) showed a latitudinal gradient different from the richness and links ones, with high dominance of tri-trophic chains (S1) in the north and higher omnivory counts (S2) only in a few ecoregions in the south.
+This results did not seem related to ecoregion variance, which once again showed a very different distribution from the median values.
+Meanwhile, competition motifs (S4 and S5, measured through NDCI values) showed an even dominance of apparent competition (S5) but high variance in a single ecoregion.
+Overall, our results show that dominant motifs within a mammal food web vary between ecoregions and vary differently across space.

 When to use the workflow we presented here will depend on the availability of interaction data or existing metawebs, and on the intent to incorporate interaction variability, as well as ecoregion-level variability.
 In systems